 Teacher Education/Art Education (PreK-12).
-The College works cooperatively with the Art History Department in the College of Arts and Sciences to offer a program in Art Education which leads to both degree and licensure for grades PreK-12.
+The College works cooperatively with the Art & Art History Department in the College of Arts and Sciences to offer a program in Art Education which leads to degree, licensure and an endorsement for grades PreK-12.